ruralocity/leanpub-api/README.md

 # Leanpub API wrapper for Ruby

 A simple Ruby wrapper for the [Leanpub API](https://leanpub.com/help/api).
-Currently supports the API's book summary functions, with aspirations to do more.
+Currently supports the API's book and sales summary functions, with aspirations to do more.

 **Disclaimer:** Leanpub is a service of Ruboss Technology Corporation, a